 people decorate and it is a-buzz with colorfully dressed kids having fun!

 This was a Halloween mostly of reuse.
-For Ryan's school Halloween parade, he
+For my son's school Halloween parade, he

 decided to bring out a fish costume I had made, with Dana's help on the

 structure, a few years ago.
 The kids are sentimental about these costumes, and